MarijaAvramovic/Admin-Dashboard/README.md

 For the main-content, I used more grids to lay out the projects, announcements and trending items.

 Created a dashboard example from Odin Project.
-USed font awesome icons.
+I used font awesome icons.

-Choose your own fonts!
-The design example uses Roboto, which is available with Google fonts.
-(You may want to review the More Text Styles Lesson for information about how to include external fonts in your projects).
+I used my own fonts, font face!

 This project is not responsive, but I added autofill to expand or shrink the project cards section when resizing the browser window.

- cards

- shadow
- publish...
+ Time spent: 4x2h.